 Should I wait for the Galaxy S30 in 2021?

 This is a question we get all the time: should I buy this year, or wait another?
 The answer is going to be deeply personal, but we generally tell people that if you're happy with your current smartphone, you should keep it!
 If your phone isn't lasting you through a day, if you've cracked the display or rear glass, or it is failing you in some basic, functional way, it may be time to consider an upgrade.

 The next line of questioning tends to be if X smartphone this year is going to be a bigger or smaller upgrade than Y smartphone next year.
 That's a much harder question to answer, and one which requires some speculation, which I'm happy to provide.

 In 2021, I don't foresee 5G smartphones or networks become exceedingly more capable than they are now, so that seems less likely to create a bigger upgrade opportunity.
 I do foresee Samsung upgrading the cameras in the cheaper Galaxy S phones, though, probably in the form of some of the Ultra's new hardware trickling down.
-So, if you're holding out for a much better camera and don't want to pony up $1400 for the Ultra, it's possible next year could be a better chance to do that.
+So, if you're holding out for a much better camera and don't want to pony up $1000-$1200 for a Samsung phone, it's possible next year could be a better chance to do that.
 The rest is pretty hard to guess on, honestly.
 It's just too early to know all that much.